 I’ll see you here Friday for next Family Meal.

-And don’t forget to follow me on Twitter and Instagram, and send tips and/or a big cake for my 17th birthday to email@example.com.
+And don’t forget to follow me on Twitter and Instagram, and send tips and/or time machine coordinates for “Sutter Home, 1978” to firstname.lastname@example.org.
 If you like Family Meal and want to keep it going, please chip in here.
 If you got this as a forward, sign up for yourself